yvcardenas/cse15l-lab-reports/LabReport3.md

 /Users/ycardenas/docsearch/technical/government/Env_Prot_Agen/nov1.txt
 /Users/ycardenas/docsearch/technical/government/Env_Prot_Agen/tech_adden.txt
 ```
 <br>2.
-The second example for the 'name' option is using '' which .
-This is useful because
+The second example for the 'name' option is using the name 'chapter-1.txt' which looks for all the files in the given path and inculde 'chapter-1.txt' in their name.
+This is useful because it allows you to find the path of a specific file you might be looking for.
 <br>Command:
 ```
 $ find /Users/ycardenas/docsearch/technical -name "chapter-1.txt"